NodyHub/blog/content/posts/container-breakouts-part2.md

 Here is just the quintessence of this approach:
 1. Create a new cgroup
 2. Create and activate “callback” with `notify_on_release`
-3. Create ephemeral process in new cgroup to trigger “callback”
+3. Create an ephemeral process in new cgroup to trigger “callback”

 The following commands are necessary to perform the attack: